sara-nl/BeeHub/INSTALL.md

 ### Requirements by dependencies:

-At the moment of writing, js-webdav-lib requires the following:

-* java
-* unzip

 One or more dependencies installed by Composer also require PHP extensions.
 At the moment of writing, most noticeable:

 * dom